opensouls/soul-engine/core/src/next/README.md

 ### Other Language Models

 CortexSteps can handle other language processors that implement `LanguageModelProgramExecutor` interface.
-We also include a `FuncionlessLLM` executor within the repo that lets you call any OpenAI API compatible API even if does not support function calls or multiple system messages.
+The package also includes a `FuncionlessLLM` executor that lets you call any OpenAI API compatible API even if does not support function calls or multiple system messages.

 ```typescript
 import { FunctionlessLLM } from "socialagi/next";